 QMB 7566 3 Applied Multivariate Statistical Methods

-P
+ISM 6930 3 Statistical Programming for Business Analytics*

+ISM 6930 3 Big Data and Ecommerce

-In addition, graduate students who take the required four courses for this concentration and earn an average GPA of 3.00 or higher in these courses, will receive a “Joint SAS/USF Certificate in Analytics and Business Intelligence,” when they use a SAS analytics package as part of some of these courses.
+In addition, graduate students who take the required four courses for this concentration and earn an average GPA of 3.00 or higher in these courses, will receive a SAS approved Certificate in Analytics and Business Intelligence, when they use a SAS analytics package as part of some of these courses.

-*Specifically, graduate students will need to use, among other tools, SAS Enterprise Miner or an equivalent SAS analytics package in the Data Mining and Statistical Data Mining courses.
-Students may take both of the data mining courses, but only need to complete one of the two courses and four courses in the required courses for the concentration to be eligible for the Joint SAS/USF Certificate.
+Specifically, graduate students will need to use, among other tools, SAS Enterprise Miner or an equivalent SAS analytics package in the Data Mining, Statistical Data Mining and Statistical programming for Business Analytics courses.
+If students take at least one of the courses marked with a * as part of the analytics and business intelligence concentration, they will receive a SAS approved Certificate in Analytics and Business Intelligence.

 Electives – 6 credits

-To complete the Analytics and Business Intelligence concentration, students will need to ensure the 33 minimum total hour requirement for the MS in BAIS program by taking additional (two or three, as needed) graduate level electives from the list of graduate electives offered by the Information Systems & Decision Sciences department or from other areas of specialization with prior approval from the academic advisor of the program.
+To complete the Analytics and Business Intelligence concentration, students will need to meet the 33 credit hour requirement for the MS in BAIS degree program by taking graduate level electives for the program.
+Other electives from across the campus may also be taken to meet the 33 credit hour requirement with prior approval of the academic advisor of the program.

 INFORMATION ASSURANCE CONCENTRATION – 18 hours